abhishekmishra/picoturtle/ptrl/BACKLOG.md

   - [x] Verify `save_restore.lua` and exported image dimensions and orientation.

-- [ ] Milestone 4: Add text and picture support
+- [x] Milestone 4: Add text and picture support
-  - [ ] Define portable font behaviour for bundled fonts, font-file paths, and unknown family names.
+  - [x] Define portable font behaviour for bundled fonts, font-file paths, and unknown family names.
-  - [ ] Add a font cache with deterministic ownership and cleanup.
+  - [x] Add a font cache with deterministic ownership and cleanup.
-  - [ ] Load the glyph ranges required by the supported Unicode samples.
+  - [x] Load the Latin-1 glyph range supported by 0.3.0 and document complex scripts such as Devanagari as out of scope.
-  - [ ] Implement and bind `font`.
+  - [x] Implement and bind `font`.
   - [x] Implement rotated text drawing at the turtle's logical position.
   - [x] Implement and bind `filltext`.
   - [x] Implement `stroketext` with documented compatibility behaviour.